Last updated on February 14th, 2020

 Among the eight planets in the Solar System, Mercury is the closest to the Sun and has a lot of significant information that can be collected.
 With these 33 facts about Mercury, let’s learn more about it.

 Facts about its characteristics and composition

-#2.
-It is the fastest planet to travel through space, at an incredible speed of 50 km per second (180,000 km/h).
+2. At an incredible speed of 50 km per second (180,000 km/h), it is the fastest planet to travel through space.
 It completes one revolution around the Sun in 88 days.

 3. Impact basins (an approximately circular depression in the surface of a planet, the moon, or another solid body in the Solar System or elsewhere, formed by the hyper velocity impact of a smaller body) as larger as 1550 km, in diameter, can be found on the surface of Mercury.

 4. Did you know that Mercury’s outer shell is only 400 km thick?

 5. Mercury is greyish-brown in color.
 This is the color that has been recorded from the ground and space-based observations.

 6. Mercury is a terrestrial planet.
 Mercury’s magnetic field is just 1% of that of the Earth.

 7. Mercury can be observed 13 times every 100 years from Earth.
 The event of the passing of Mercury across the face of the Sun is called “transit.”